 Other form(s) of name

 Dates of existence

-William Bates Riggs played an important role in the history of Belleville, Ontario.
-He was a Bandleader, businessman, and at one point, the Mayor.
-Born in Pittsburgh, Pennsylvania on August 17th, 1853, he moved to Belleville in 1881 to become the Bandmaster of the Oddfellow's Band, which later amalgamated with the 15th Battalion Band to become the Consolidated and Oddfellows Band.
+William Bates Riggs was a bandleader, businessman, and in 1920, mayor of Belleville, Ontario.
+Born in Pittsburgh, Pennsylvania on August 17th, 1853, he moved to Belleville in 1881 to become the Bandmaster of the Oddfellows Band, which later amalgamated with the 15th Battalion Band to become the Consolidated and Oddfellows Band.
 Under his direction for 20 years, it became one of the finest bands in eastern Canada.

-He married Mary Priscilla Riggs (nee Nelson), and together they had four children: Leo Bates Riggs, Lester David Riggs, Wanda E. Riggs, and Vera Lewis (nee Riggs).
+He married Mary Priscilla Riggs (nee Nelson), and together they had four children: Leo Bates Riggs, Lester David Riggs, Wanda Elizabeth Riggs, and Vera Riggs (later Lewis).